tapochqa/MusicUnderstandingCLI/readme.txt

 Full analysis:
 mu-cli /path/to/audio

-Only loudness (cause it's only one part that's fast): mu-cli -l /path/to/audio
+Only loudness (cause it's the only part that's fast): mu-cli -l /path/to/audio